UA&M COVID-19 Emergency Funding

 The Save Our Stages Act is now called Shuttered Venue Operators Grant program by the Small Business Administration (SBA), who will be administering the program.
 The SBA held a brief webinar (only 13 minutes in length) about the Shuttered Venue Operator Grant.
 Here is the link to the SBA website regarding the grant.

 Create In Utah Phases 1 & 2 have closed.
 Here's a list of the grantees.

 Here is information about other state sources of CARES funding.
-Several Utah counties and cities are also announcing CARES Act funding.
+Several Utah counties and cities may have CARES Act funding.
 Please check with your city or county to see what may be available to your organization.

-Here is a link to a CARES Act tracking spreadsheet.
-This is a template that organizations receiving CARES Act funding may find useful.
+CARES Act Revenue and Expenses Tracking Sheet: This is a template that organizations receiving CARES Act funding may find useful.
 It is a tool to track expenses to ensure your organization is using CARES Act funds appropriately and to ensure the same expenses are not paid more than once.